stripe-samples/subscription-use-cases/fixed-price-subscriptions/README.md

 ## How to run locally

-This sample includes [5 server implementations](server/) in our most popular languages.
+This sample includes [7 server implementations](server/) in our most popular languages.
 Follow the steps below to run one of the servers locally.
+This example also includes VanillaJS (no view frameworks) and a React example implementation.
+Follow the instructions below to get them running.

 **1. Clone and configure the sample**